Tag

 KDE Neon

 Since Neon is based on Ubuntu LTS, each major release comes with five years of support and a stable tried and tested LTS Kernel.
-Neon also has some of the best collections of software thanks to KDE Plasma interface, meaning if you’re a creative individual, you could use some of the many tools the OS has on offer to boost your productivity, creativity, and be more efficient in your art.
+Neon also has some of the best collections of software thanks to KDE Plasma interface, meaning if you’re a creative individual, you could use some of the many tools the OS has on offer to boost your , creativity, and be more efficient in your art.

 Although most may like the interface and apps, like any other software, some may find the collection of apps a bit overwhelming.
 Hence, Neon may not be the distro for you if you prefer minimalism.
 Overall, Neon is easily one of the best Linux distributions you can try.